Ayub Masika: Beijing Renhe

+Vissel Kobe

+On 1 March 2021, Masika joined J1 League side Vissel Kobe.
+On 12 August, he mutually terminated his contract with Vissel Kobe.

+Buriram United

+On 2 December 2021, Masika joined Thai League 1 side Buriram United.

+Nanjing City

+On 4 April 2023, Masika joined China League One side Nanjing City.

+Sabail

+On 21 January 2024, Azerbaijan Premier League club Sabail announced the signing of Masika on a contract until the end of the season.
+Masika announced his depart from Sabail on 14 July 2024.

 International career

 Masika was meant to play in a 2013 Africa Cup of Nations preliminary round match against Togo on 29 February 2012, but could not fly back to Kenya as he had club commitments with Genk that day.
 However, he made his international debut for Kenya against South Africa on 16 October 2012, coming on as a substitute for Thika United forward Francis Kahata in the 61st minute.
 Kenya lost the match 2–1.

 Masika was called up to the Kenya national team once again for a friendly against Libya to be played on 6 February 2013, but refused to play, claiming that the Football Kenya Federation owed him money from his last appearance for the team against Tanzania.
 He made his return to the side on 18 May 2014, starting and playing the full 90 minutes in a 2015 Africa Cup of Nations qualification match against Comoros.
 Masika scored his first goal for the national team 12 days later in the second leg, scoring a free kick to secure a 2–1 aggregate win for the Harambee Stars and a second round match-up against Lesotho.